Completing Your FAFSA/FAQs

 • Alien Registration Number, if you (student) are not a U.S. citizen.

 • An FSA ID, to sign electronically.
-(This can be created beforehand at fsaid.ed.gov, or at the time of application.)
+This can be created at the October Apply Nevada sessions at fsaid.ed.gov.

 • List of colleges you are considering.